-Women know the struggles in choosing hiking pants: Fit, comfort, and storage considerations all can be difficult to dial in.
+Women know the struggles in finding a good pair of hiking pants: Fit, comfort, and storage considerations all can be difficult to dial in.
 But the market has improved significantly of late, with a range of designs that offer impressive performance and feature sets.
 Regardless of style, our favorite models are mobile, breathable, and durable for activities from casual day hiking to backpacking and even bouldering.
-Below we break down the best women’s hiking pants of 2023, from summer convertibles to mountain-ready softshells and form-fitting leggings.
-For more background information, see our comparison table and buying advice below the picks.
+Below we break down the best women’s hiking pants of 2024, from summer convertibles to mountain-ready softshells and form-fitting leggings.
+For more background information, see our comparison table and buying advice below the picks, along with details about our testing process.
+We’ve also compiled a separate guide covering the best hiking pants, including both men’s and women’s styles.

 Our Team's Hiking Pant Picks for Women